Our view of diversity is all-inclusive.

 Best of all, the workshops offered at our event each year are chosen by students on the Executive Committee, so that the topics are constantly reflecting the needs, interests and challenges of today’s youth.

-Below is the list of workshops that were featured at the April 2019 Northern Colorado Diversity Conference.
-We will post the updated list of workshops for the November 2019 event as the workshops are identified and confirmed by the event’s student Executive Committee.
+Below is the list of workshops that will be featured at the December 2019 Northern Colorado Diversity Conference, as chosen by the event’s student Executive Committee.
 You can also download a PDF version of the workshop options here.

 When you’re ready, you can register and select your workshops for the conference here.

 Join mental health counselors Adam-Jon Aparicio and Jessie Charbonneau for an interactive session on the LGBTQ youth experience.
 We’ll discuss questions about queer youth topics such as coming out/being out, individual queer identity vs group queer identity, dating and friendship, choosing a queer friendly college, mental health in the LGBTQ community, etc. Participants will have the opportunity to talk with their fellow queer peers about mental health and wellness issues that are important to them while building community in the Northern Colorado region.

 Is it okay for sports teams to use Native tribal names?
 Should non-Chinese people be getting tattoos of Chinese characters?
 In this workshop we will explore cultural appropriation versus appreciation.
 The workshop will give an introduction to both definitions, and the differences.
 The workshop will also provide some points as to how one is appreciating culture and how can someone appropriate.
 By the end of the workshop, student will be able to understand that an inanimate object can have a large impact to one’s identity, as well as the importance of reflection before action.